Why Pavers Are The Right Choice

 Stamped Concrete v.
 Pavers

 Stamped concrete was quite popular towards the end of the nineties and into the millennium.
 Stamped concrete has lost a lot of it's appeal.
-As a matter of fact, of the 14 homes at Homerama 2007 not one used stamped concrete.
+Why get a stamped product when you can get the real thing!!!!!!!
 Pavers have been around for centuries.
 Pavers are becoming more and more popular with more colors, sizes, shapes, and styles coming out frequently.

 Pavers last much longer.
 Pavers can be repaired or replaced with relative ease.
 Once concrete has chipped or cracked, the whole area needs to be cut out and replaced.
 Matching concrete is very tough.